greenrd/helm-secure-tiller/README.md

  - You need to have [Go](https://golang.org/) installed.
 Make sure to set `$GOPATH`
  - If you don't have [Glide](http://glide.sh/) installed, the instructions below will install it into `$GOPATH/bin` for you.

 Clone this repo into your `$GOPATH` using git.
-You can use the command `You can use go get -d github.com/michelleN/helm-secure-tiller` for that.
+You can use the command `go get -d github.com/michelleN/helm-secure-tiller` for that.

 ```
 $ cd $GOPATH/src/github.com/michelleN/helm-secure-tiller